espocrm/documentation/docs/administration/workflows.md

 #### Handling HTTP response

 A response body of a sent HTTP request will be available in formula with a function `workflow\lastHttpResponseBody()`.
-It can be accessed in a following workflow action.
+It can be accessed in a following Workflow action.
 JSON attributes can be retrieved with a function `json\retrieve`.

 !!! example

     A POST request returns a JSON body `{"id": "SOME_ID"}`.
 We need to store that ID.
-Add *Update Target Record* action in the same workflow rule and specify a formula script:
+Add *Update Target Record* action in the same Workflow rule and specify a formula script:

     ```
     $id = json\retrieve(workflow\lastHttpResponseBody(), 'id');